DraftShift/StealthChanger/UserMods/azido-azide-azide/README.md

-# Monolith gantry with fixed beltpath issues which arises by using monolith with the (cnc) stealthchanger shuttle
+# Monolith gantry with fixed beltpath issues which arises by using the monolith beltpath with the (cnc) stealthchanger shuttle
 The belts are aligned by offsetting the X-axis from its previous location ~2.26mm to the back.
 When the CNC shuttle is used just clamp the belts only in the front.

 <img width="1068" height="1040" alt="image" src="https://github.com/user-attachments/assets/e97141c7-a23f-4f7e-b2ec-88197c7c927b" />